 Math and economics classes don't generally teach students how to effectively manage money.

-Many high school graduates finish school not knowing how to manage credit cards, file taxes, or balance checkbooks.
+Many students finish high school not knowing how to manage credit cards, file taxes, or balance checkbooks.

 The majority have to take out student loans to get a college education.
 Credit card companies then target these college freshmen with free offers for signing up.